Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 - Manages all interrupts in the system.
 When EXTI sets a pending flag, NVIC checks if the EXTI interrupt line is enabled and its priority allows it to interrupt the CPU.
 - If som NVIC triggers the interrupt and calls an ISR.

-**Edge Detect Circuit:**
-1. Monitors input signal for rising, falling or both edges.

-**Pulse Generator & Event mask register:**
-1. Pulse is generated when an even occurs and the Event Mask Register decides if the events are allowed to proporgate.

-**Logic gates & NVIC**
-1. Combines signals from the edge detector and pulse generator.
-2. Sends valid requests to NVIC - which handles by calling appropriate ISRs

 ### Where are the NVIC peripherals?
 Where do they sit?
 - In the below image , the highlighted RED coloured box indicates the Base address of the Cortex-M4 internal memory mapped registers.(0xE000000 - 0xE00FFFFF) A part of these represent the NVIC peripherals as well.